mspnp/cloud-design-patterns/docs/leader-election.md

 The task instances might run separately for much of the time, but it might also be necessary to coordinate the actions of each instance to ensure that they don’t conflict, cause contention for shared resources, or accidentally interfere with the work that other task instances are performing.

 For example:

-- In a cloud-based system that implements horizontal scaling, multiple instances of the same task could be running at the same time with each instance working for <<RBC: does this work?
-When I look up "servicing" the thesaurus gives me all "repair" type suggestions, which isn't what we mean here.>> a different user.
+- In a cloud-based system that implements horizontal scaling, multiple instances of the same task could be running at the same time with each instance serving a different user.
 If these instances write to a shared resource, it's necessary to coordinate their actions to prevent each instance from overwriting the changes made by the others.
 - If the tasks are performing individual elements of a complex calculation in parallel, the results need to be aggregated when they all complete.

 The task instances are all peers, so there isn't a natural leader that can act as the coordinator or aggregator.